harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

     ││          │       │││          │       │││          │       │││          │       │││          │       │││          │       │││          │       │││          │       │││          │       │││          │       │││          │       │││          │       │││          │       │││          │       │││          │       │││          │       │││          │       │││          │       │││          │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │││    ██    │       │
     │└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       │
     └───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘

+Aight!
+We&rsquo;ve got rudimentary collision detection, game over detection and we can see that the piece preview works.

 # Footnotes